 These two areas are treated together as use in treating clothing.
 There is no specific information about the loss of PFOS-related substances from clothes, so the information on carpets has again been used as the basis for the assumptions.
 Clothing will be washed more frequently than carpets or upholstery, although the purpose of the treatment is to reduce the staining of fabrics.
 Against this, the lifetime of most clothing is much shorter than that of the two categories above.
 Washing losses are therefore taken as half of those above, i.e. 22.5%.
 Wear is expected to be less than for carpets, and is taken as the same as for fabrics above, i.e. 25%.
 This is again split as 75% to soil, 25% to water, or 18.75% to soil and 6.25% to water.
 The overall emission factors are therefore 28.75% to water and 18.75% to soil.
 From a tonnage of 15 tonnes per year, the UK emissions would be 4.3 tonnes to water and 2.8 tonnes to soil.
 Assuming the UK is 20% of the EU, the total emissions would be 21.5 tonnes to water and 14 tonnes to soil.
-The regional emissions are 2.15 tonnes (water) and 1.4 tonnes (soil), the continental emissions are 19.4 tonnes (water) and 12.6 tonnes (soil).
+The regional emissions are 2.15 tonnes (soil).
 These are emissions of polymeric substances, probably in association with particulate material.
-As before, taking the content of PFOS-substances as 1% the emissions of these substances are: regional 22 kg/year (water), 14 kg/year (soil); continental 0.19 tonnes/year (water), 0.13 tonnes/year (soil).
+As before, taking the content of PFOS-substances as 1% the emissions of these substances are: regional

+22 kg/year (water), 14 kg/year (soil); continental 0.19 tonnes/year (water), 0.13 tonnes/year (soil).